Allatoona, Georgia: Battle of Allatoona

 After the Battle of Atlanta Southern Confederates wanted to stop General Sherman and his army of Northern troops.
 General Sherman aimed to finish his March to the Sea, conquering every town that his army encountered.
 The leader of the Confederate army, General Hood, and his soldiers were ordered to destroy the railroad that ran through the town of Allatoona.
 Doing so would weaken any chance of the Union army to finish taking control of other southern towns.
 On the morning of October 5, 1864, the Battle of Allatoona took place.
-As Confederate troops approached Allatoona pass they were outnumbered by Union troops at 2,000 to 1,944.
+As Confederate troops approached Allatoona pass they were outnumbered, by 1%, by Union troops, 2,000 to 1,944.
 Confederate soldiers, in an attempt to fight off the larger number of Union troops, resorted to rocks and hand-to-hand combat to secure the town of Allatoona for the south.
 John Clayton's plantation home, known as the Clayton-Mooney house, was used as a Union headquarters as well as a makeshift hospital during the battle.
 During the battle, the Confederate Army had received a tip that the Union reinforcements were on the way.
 General Hood made the decision to pull his troops from battle, and thus ended up defeated.
 The Confederate army lost to the Union because of false information they had received.
 It is known as one of the Civil War's bloodiest battles.